oratileAlicia/New/README.md

 ## Conclusion

+This Work Readiness Training has been an important step in preparing me for the professional world.
-Through the Work Readiness Training programme, I gained valuable knowledge and practical skills that will assist me in my career as an IT professional.
-I learned how to communicate effectively, perform confidently in interviews, build professional networks, and conduct myself appropriately in workplace settings.
+Through the different modules, I’ve learned how to communicate effectively, perform confidently in interviews, network with professionals, and maintain proper workplace etiquette.

-This portfolio reflects not only the theoretical knowledge I acquired but also my personal growth and readiness to enter the professional world with confidence and competence.
+These experiences have not only improved my professional skills but also helped me understand what it takes to grow in the IT field.
+I now feel more confident and ready to apply my knowledge — both technical and professional — as I continue building my career in Information Technology and Communication Networks.

 ---